-- it directs us to the right structure theorems developed under the right conditions; - sometimes it helps us to prove a theorem on all theories by dividing the proof into cases; - it tells us that some theorems are best possible, i.e. applying only to those with the property; - we expect that for some classes of interest in other parts of mathematics, the general theorems can help.
+- it directs us to the right structure theorems developed under the right conditions; - sometimes it helps us to prove a theorem on all theories by dividing the proof into cases: - it tells us that some theorems are best possible, i.e., applying only to those with the property; - we expect that for some classes of interest in other parts of mathematics, the general theorems can help.
 However, this has not been part of our motivation.

-See Figure 1 for some of the known dividing lines and candidates, and the implications between them (see http://forkinganddividing.com) for an interactive map with examples).
-Note that some properties look to me excellent candidates to be dividing lines, but the evidence does not exist or is slim, this is why in Figure 1 we have "and candidates."
+See Figure 1 for some of the known dividing lines and candidates and the implications between them (see http://forkinganddividing.com for an interactive map with examples).
+Note that some properties look to me excellent candidates to be dividing lines, but the evidence does not exist or is slim, which is why in Figure 1 we have "and candidates".

 Choice 1.4.
-Here we concentrate on NSOP4, in particular on simple theories.
+Here we concentrate on NSOP4, particularly on simple theories.

-The properties stable/superstable have a very strong support (i.e. being robust and successful on the one hand, and attracting researchers and being fruitful, i.e. having applications on the other hand, see e.g. [Hru96], [HL16]).
-Also "simple" has strong support, as demonstrated below, as well as being dependent (earlier called NIP) [Sim15] and NTP2 [Che14].
+The properties stable/superstable have a very strong support (i.e., being robust and successful on the one hand, and attracting researchers and being fruitful, i.e., having applications on the other hand, see e.g. (Hrushovski, 1996; Hrushovski and Loeser, 2016).
+Also "simple" has strong support, as demonstrated below, as well as being dependent (earlier called NIP) (Simon, 2015) and NTP2 (Chernikov, 2014).

-FIGURE 1.
-A map of dividing lines and candidates.
+Figure 1.
+A map of dividing lines and candidates

 These are good examples of how successful dividing lines became fruitful.

-Many technical tools were originally developed for classification theory (etc) purposes, such as analyzing and counting models as test problems.
-But careful geometric analysis by Hrushovski and many others has led to powerful applications [Hru96], [Hru12] that created new bridges between model theory, algebraic and Diophantine geometry, and combinatorics, see [Bou98], [Sca01], [BGT11].
+Many technical tools were originally developed for classification theory (etc.) purposes, such as analysing and counting models as test problems.
+But careful geometric analysis by Hrushovski and many others has led to powerful applications (Hrushovski, 1996, 2012) that created new bridges between model theory, algebraic and Diophantine geometry, and combinatorics (Bouscaren, 1998; Scanlon, 2001; Breuillard et al., 2011).
 It is natural to believe that developing new dividing lines will also eventually have a similar impact.

-A natural way to try to find dividing lines is considering quasi-orders, like $\leq{univ}$ discussed below and Keisler's order (see [Kei17]).
-Now a naturally defined quasi order may be trivial (having only one equivalence class) or may be too fine, having too many equivalence classes, making too fine a distinction.
+A natural way to try to find dividing lines is considering quasi-orders, like \leq{univ} discussed below and Keisler's order (see Jerome Keisler, 2017).
+Now a naturally defined quasi order may be trivial (having only one equivalence class), or too fine, having too many equivalence classes, making too fine a distinction.
 A possible remedy is to ask about the minimal or maximal such theories, or to change the order to overcome this; we shall discuss some cases.

-$\S$ 2.
-The Test Question: Universality and the Universality Order
+2. The Test Question: Universality and the Universality Order

 We begin by defining the universality spectrum of a class K of models.
-The reader may suppose that $K = K_T$ is the class of all models of the first order theory T, as will very often be the case in the present article; alternatively, it may be some particular class of mathematical interest, such as the class of locally finite groups or Banach spaces.
-(We aim at a general theory applying to a wide range of classes K, but may sometimes have to settle for ad hoc adaptations of the main theory to special cases a little outside it.)
-We write $K{\lambda}$ for the class of models in K of size $\lambda$ .
+The reader may suppose that $K = K_T$ is the class of all models of the first-order theory T, as will very often be the case in the present article; alternatively, it may be some particular class of mathematical interest, such as the class of locally finite groups or Banach spaces.
+(We aim at a general theory applying to a wide range of classes K but may sometimes have to settle for ad hoc adaptations of the main theory to special cases a little outside it.)
+We write K{λ} for the class of models in K of size λ .